heedy/heedy/README.md

 make
 ```

 At that point, binaries are located in `/bin`.

-Good default config files are located in `/config`.
+To have the python libs work, go to `src/clients/python` and follow instructions in readme there.

 ## Testing

-This will run all tests, spawning the necessary servers (except Mongo) in the process:
+This will run all tests, spawning the necessary servers in the process:
 ```bash
 make test
 ```